aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/add-text/_index.md

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement Add text for cells with minimal code.
+The SDK handles the underlying details, allowing you to simply implement Add Text for cells with minimal code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to make calls to Aspose.Cells web services using various SDKs: